awsdocs/aws-iot-docs/developerguide/thing-groups.md

 Use the `--principal` parameter to specify the ARN of the certificate attached to the thing\.
 If using Amazon Cognito Identity authentication, specify a Cognito Identity as the `--principal` or use the `--cognito-identity-pool-id` parameter, or both\. \(If you specify only the `--cognito-identity-pool-id` then the policies associated with that identity pool's role for unauthenticated users are considered\.
 If you use both, the policies associated with that identity pool's role for authenticated users are considered\.

 Specify one or more MQTT actions you want to test by listing sets of resources and action types following the `--auth-infos` parameter\.
 The `actionType` field should contain "PUBLISH", "SUBSCRIBE", "RECEIVE", or "CONNECT"\.
 The `resources` field should contain a list of resource ARNs\.
-See [AWS IoT Policies](iot-policies.md) for more information\.
+See [ Policies](iot-policies.md) for more information\.

 You can test the effects of adding policies by specifying them with the `--policy-names-to-add` parameter\.
 Or you can test the effects of removing policies by them with the `--policy-names-to-skip` parameter\.